Concordium/concordium.github.io/source/mainnet/net/guides/update-delegation.rst

                 :width: 50%
                 :alt: screen with options expanded

         #.
-You can enter the baker ID of a different baker pool to delegate to or select passive if you prefer that.
+You can enter the validator ID of a different staking pool to delegate to or select passive if you prefer that.
 Click **Continue**.

             .. image:: ../images/desktop-wallet/dw-update-delegation-target.png
                 :width: 50%